oleg-alexandrov/PolyView/Readme.md

 This allows each image to be placed and scaled independently.

 ## Grayscale images
-Grayscale images can be displayed with a built in color map (similar to matlap jet) with the command line option `-cm`.
+Grayscale images can be displayed with a built in color map (similar to Matlab's ``jet``) with the command line option `-cm`.
 By default, black is mapped to 0 and white is mapped to 1.
 The user can define a color scale with the option `-cs 0 0.5`.
 <p align="center" width="100%">
     <img src="images/colormap.jpeg">
 </p>